Citadel of Pamplona: Construction

-The denominations of the bastions are: San Antón, el Real, Santa María, Santiago, and Victoria.
+The bastions of the citadel are named San Antón, El Real, Santa María, Santiago, and Victoria.

-It can be concluded in 1645, even then it was reinforced with exterior "half moons" in 1685 and in the first half of the 18th century, which reinforced the defensive system.
+Construction was completed in 1645.
+The fortifications were subsequently strengthened with the addition of external ravelins, known as "half-moons", in 1685 and again during the first half of the 18th century, further enhancing the defensive system.

-This reinforcement was based on the project of Juan de Ledesma, following the poliorcetic system known as "de Vauban", by the name of the military engineer who renewed military engineering in the time of Louis XIV.
-They constructed two half-moons between the Bastions of Santiago and Victoria (toward the Taconera gate), and between the San Antón and El Real (towards the San Nicolás gate).
-In addition, on the sides between the bastions of Santiago, Santa María, and El Real, defenses rose that surrounded them on both fronts, improving their defensive capacity.
+These later reinforcements were based on a project by Juan de Ledesma and followed the principles of the poliorcetic system associated with Vauban, the military engineer who modernised fortification design during the reign of Louis XIV.
+Two half-moons were constructed between the bastions of Santiago and Victoria, facing the Taconera gate, and between San Antón and El Real, facing the San Nicolás gate.
+Additional defensive works were also built along the stretches between the bastions of Santiago, Santa María, and El Real, enclosing them on both fronts and increasing their defensive capacity.